cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.38.0 - 23/01/2022 =
+* Fixed an issue that could cause incorrect price values when using specific third party plugins.
+* Added the "Product Parent Description" source.
+* Fixed an issue where in some situations the image url's would not load.
+* Added support for the WooCommerce Currency Switcher plugin.
+* Tested on WooCommerce 6.1.

 = 1.37.0 - 20/12/2021 =
 * Added the "Regular Price With Tax", "Regular Price Without Tax", "Sale Price With Tax" and "Sale Price Without Tax" sources.
 * Fixed an issue that would cause a type error when opening the Edit Feed page.